 QICDRC Highlights Its Global Role At London International Disputes Week 2025

-In the session titled“The Rise of International Commercial Courts: What It Means for the Rule of Law, English Lawyers, and the Standing of English Law Worldwide,” the President of the Court, The Rt Hon. the Lord Thomas of Cwmgiedd, discussed the increasing role of international commercial courts in resolving cross-border disputes and the opportunities this presents for enhancing the global standing of English law and legal professionals.
+In the session titled“The Rise of International Commercial Courts: What it Means for the Rule of Law, English Lawyers, and the Standing of English Law Worldwide,” QICDRC president, Lord Thomas of Cwmgiedd, discussed the increasing role of international commercial courts in resolving cross-border disputes and the opportunities this presents for enhancing the global standing of English law and legal professionals.

 The session also highlighted the significant role of the Standing International Forum of Commercial Courts (SIFoCC) in promoting best practices and judicial cooperation across jurisdictions.

-In the session titled“Global Perspectives on Enforcement of Judgments and Arbitral Awards: Insights from the MENA Region,” QICDRC led a discussion on the procedures and challenges related to the recognition and enforcement of foreign judgments and arbitral awards, particularly across the MENA region, offering insights into how legal systems can respond to enforcement-related complexities while upholding the integrity of justice.
+In the session titled“Global Perspectives on Enforcement of Judgments and Arbitral Awards: Insights from the Mena (Middle East and North Africa) Region,” QICDRC led a discussion on the procedures and challenges related to the recognition and enforcement of foreign judgments and arbitral awards, particularly across the Mena region, offering insights into how legal systems can respond to enforcement-related complexities while upholding the integrity of justice.

-Reflecting on the Court's participation at LIDW25, Faisal Rashid Al Sahouti, CEO of QICDRC, said:“LIDW25 offered a valuable opportunity to engage with peers from across jurisdictions and explore innovative approaches to dispute resolution.
-We believe that such exchanges play a vital role in strengthening global legal frameworks and fostering a more supportive environment for international business and investment.”
+“LIDW25 offered a valuable opportunity to engage with peers from across jurisdictions and explore innovative approaches to dispute resolution.
+We believe that such exchanges play a vital role in strengthening global legal frameworks and fostering a more supportive environment for international business and investment,” said Faisal Rashid al-Sahouti, chief executive officer of QICDRC.

 Legal Disclaimer: